Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

 Is There Enough Search Traffic?

-Once several potential keywords that are relevant for the target market are identified, then it's time to select those that have the best chance of being typed into the browser bar by prospective customers or readers.
+Once several potential keywords that are relevant to the target market are identified, then it's time to select those that have the best chance of being typed into the browser bar by prospective customers or readers.

 For Internet advertising or online writing, there are two strategies for utilizing this keyword data: